Absolutely maximally entangled pure states of multipartite quantum systems: Toolbox for exemplary AME states

 acting between qudits $k$ and $l$.
 Here, the qudit $Z$ gate is the standard clock operator, which in the computational basis $\ket{k}$ reads

 where $\omega = e^{2\pi i/d}$ is the $d$-th root of unity.
 We shall start with the list of known constructions of AME(4,$d$).

 \begin{itemize} \item AME(4,2) state -- in this case, as already proven by Higuchi and Sudbery in 2000~\cite{Higuchi_2000_twoCouples}, absolutely maximally entangled states of four qubits do not exist.
 Some alternative proofs are recently provided in \cite{Huber_2025}.
-Equivalently, there are no $2$-unitary matrices of order $4$.
+Equivalently, there are no $2$-unitary matrices of order $4$. { However, strongly entangled $4$-qubit states, which do not satisfy AME property but maximize other entanglement measures were also analyzed in Refs.~\cite{VDMV02,Brown05,Borras07,GW10,EWZ16,GMO20,SG24,OT25}. }